Strength Training for Men Over 50 – Introduction

 - Muscle activation drills – exercises to fire up the muscles you are about to use.

-In addition, you should do a few progressively heavier sets of your main exercises to “ramp up” to your training weights.
+In addition, you should do a few progressively heavier sets of your main exercises to “ramp up” from lighter weights to your training weights.

 How long should your warm-up be?